Microsoft software for schools

 - Schools covered

 - Help with installation and software use

-- Computers the Agreement applies to
+- The Agreement applies to these computers

 - You can run earlier versions of Microsoft software